Understanding IDDE: Why Illicit Discharge Detection and Elimination Matters More Than Ever

 Enforcement ensures long-term compliance and sends a clear message that water protection is a community priority.

-5. Record-Keeping & Reporting
+5. Record-Keeping and Reporting

 Thorough documentation is essential:

-• Keep field logs, inspection reports, sample results, and photos
+• Keep field logs, inspection reports, sample results and photos

-• Track follow-up actions, resolutions, and compliance timelines
+• Track follow-up actions, resolutions and compliance timelines

 • Submit required reports annually to the relevant state or federal agencies under your MS4 permit.